Nike Zeus: More problems

 In the midst of the growing debate over Zeus' abilities, the US conducted its first high yield, high altitude tests – Hardtack Teak on 1 August 1958, and Hardtack Orange on 12 August.
 These demonstrated a number of previously unknown or underestimated effects, notably that nuclear fireballs grew to very large size and caused all of the air in or immediately below the fireball to become opaque to radar signals, an effect that became known as nuclear blackout.
 This was extremely worrying for any system like Zeus, which would not be able to track warheads in or behind such a fireball, including those of the Zeus' own warheads.

 If this were not enough, there was a growing awareness that simple radar reflectors could be launched along with the warhead that would be indistinguishable to Zeus' radars.
 This problem was first alluded to in 1958 in public talks that mentioned Zeus' inability to discriminate targets.
 If the decoys spread apart further than the lethal radius of the Zeus' warhead, several interceptors will be required to guarantee that the warhead hiding among the decoys will be destroyed.
-Decoys are lightweight, and would slow down when they began to reenter the upper atmosphere, allowing them to be picked out, or decluttered.
+Decoys are lightweight, and would slow down when they began to reenter the upper atmosphere, causing the RV to move out in front and be picked out, or decluttered.
 But by that time it would be so close to the Zeus base that there might not be time for the Zeus to climb to altitude.

 In 1959 the Defense Department ordered one more study on the basic Zeus system, this time by the PSAC.
 They put together a heavyweight group with some of the most famous and influential scientists forming its core, including Hans Bethe who had worked on the Manhattan Project and later on the hydrogen bomb, Wolfgang Panofsky, the director of the High-Energy Physics Lab at Stanford University, and Harold Brown, director of the Lawrence Livermore weapons lab, among similar luminaries.
 The PSAC report was almost a repeat of the RBIG.
 They recommended that Zeus should not be built, at least without significant changes to allow it to better deal with the emerging problems.

 Throughout, Zeus was the focus of fierce controversy in both the press and military circles.
 Even as testing started, it was unclear if development would continue.
 President Eisenhower's defense secretaries, McElroy (1957–59) and Thomas S. Gates, Jr. (1959–61), were unconvinced that the system was worth the cost.
 Eisenhower was highly skeptical, questioning whether an effective ABM system could be developed in the 1960s.
 Another harsh critic on cost grounds was Edward Teller, who simply stated that the exchange ratio meant the solution was to build more ICBMs.